JPBureik/experiment-monitoring/server_setup.md

           ProxyJump <i>pasquano</i>
       </pre>
       You can now use standard syntax for `ssh` and `scp` commands:
-      *  Opening an ssh session:
+      *  Opening an SSH session:
           <pre>
           ssh <i>admin</i>@<i>myserver</i>.remote
       * Copying from local to distant: